 How to Choose a Reputable Roofing Contractor

 Hail season is fast approaching here in Colorado so it’s a good time to brush up on what to look for in a legitimate roofing contractor so you don’t have to do it in a panic if your home sustains significant damage.
+Read on to learn how to choose a reputable roofing contractor.

 LICENSING AND INSURANCE